flynx/object.js/README.md

 # object.js

-_object.js_ provides a meta-constructor and a set of tools and utilities to aid in object/instance construction and implementing dynamic data and functionality inheritance within the established JavaScript prototypical object model and interfaces.
+_object.js_ is a set of tools and abstractions to create and manage constructors, objects and prototype chains in idiomatic JavaScript.

 This is an alternative to the ES6 `class` syntax in JavaScript and provides several advantages:
-- Uniform and minimalistic definition syntax based on basic JavaScript object syntax, no special cases, special syntax or _"the same but slightly different"_ ways to do things,
+- _Uniform and minimalistic_ definition syntax based on basic JavaScript object literals.
+No special cases, special syntax or _"the same but slightly different"_ ways to do things,
 - _Transparently_ based on JavaScript's prototypical inheritance model,
+- Produces fully introspectable constructors/instances,
+- Does not try to emulate constructs foreign JavaScript (i.e. classes),
 - Granular 2-stage instance construction and initialization (a-la _Python's_ `.__new__(..)` and `.__init__(..)` methods),
 - Simple way to define callable instances (including a-la _Python's_ `.__call__(..)`),
-- Produces fully introspectable constructors/instances, i.e. no _direct_
-  way to define "private" attributes or methods,
-- Does not try to emulate constructs not present in the language (classes),
 - Less restrictive:
 	- `new` is optional,
 	- all input components are reusable JavaScript objects,